Darkman (character): Darkman

 This film documents Darkman's origins and his relationship with Julie, and systematically showing his transformation into a vengeful criminal killer and his first battle with Durant and the businessman Strack.

 Darkman II: The Return of Durant

 Durant survives his ordeal from the first film and plans to take over the city using futuristic weaponry.
 Only Darkman can stop his archenemy and avenge one of Durant's latest victims.

 Darkman III: Die Darkman Die

 Drug lord Peter Rooker allies with a scientist who also worked on Darkman's superhuman strength and invulnerability.
 He invents a steroid that gives test subjects superhuman strength, but leaves them mentally unstable.
 Darkman then poses as Rooker to foil his plan, but ends up having to save the villain's family.

 Novels

 At the time of the first film’s release Jove Books published a novelisation written by Randall Boyll.
-In 1994, Boyll wrote four new novels (The Hangman, The Price of Fear, The Gods of Hell, and In the Face of Death) which continue Darkman's story and expands his character and background.
+In 1994, Boyll wrote four new novels (The Hangman, The Price of Fear, The Gods of Hell, and In the Face of Death) which continue Darkman's story and expand his character and background.